ghulammustafa119/canva-landing-page/README.md

 2. Open index.html in your browser to view the landing page.

-3 .Edit style.css to change colors, fonts, or layout as needed.
+3. Edit style.css to change colors, fonts, or layout as needed.

 ## Notes
 ---